Skyyo/samples/README.md

 - Surface composable has [issue](https://issuetracker.google.com/issues/198313901) with elevation overlapping.
 This is considered a proper behaviour and one of the workarounds would be using Scaffold.

 # TODO

-Navigation
-- Issue with fast tapping on destination.
-When we tap from A to C fast, multiple times C gets bugged.
-Related: pagination samples: scroll to top button not triggered because of this issue, need to ensure this is navigation only issue, which has side effect for the button.

 CameraX
 - investigate crashe on orientation change